 Lake Lucerne’s best hotels with breakfast

-The Restaurant Alpenrose in Weggis on the shore of Lake Lucerne serves decadent dishes such as salmon carpaccio with sour cream, red onions, fresh dill, and apples.
+On the shore of the lake, the Hotel Alpenrose Wengen serves decadent dishes such as salmon carpaccio with sour cream, red onions, fresh dill, and apples.

-From our stay, we found the personnel manning the front desk were exceptionally kind, the service was outstanding, and the location ideal for access to the lake.
+The 5-star Hotel Schweizerhof Luzern is right on the lake.
+This quintessentially Swiss hotel is housed in a historic structure built in 1820.
+During our stay, we found the personnel manning the front desk to be exceptionally kind, the service was outstanding, and the location was ideal for access to the lake.

-In addition, the hotel has a lake bar with a free WiFi connection, and free parking, not to mention incredible views of the lake.
+In addition, the hotel has a lake bar with a free WiFi connection and free parking, not to mention incredible views of the lake.
+Visit Lake Lucerne in Switzerland and check out some of these favorite activities!

 See Related: Simple Ways to Sustainable Travel